carpentries-incubator/ML_with_AWS_SageMaker/episodes/Interacting-with-code-repo.md

     /home/ec2-user/SageMaker

 ## Step 1: Using a GitHub personal access token (PAT) to push/pull from a SageMaker notebook
 When working in SageMaker notebooks, you may often need to push code updates to GitHub repositories.
-However, SageMaker notebooks are typically launched with temporary instances that don’t persist configurations, including SSH keys, across sessions.
+However, SageMaker notebooks are typically launched with temporary instances that don't persist configurations, including SSH keys, across sessions.
 This makes HTTPS-based authentication, secured with a GitHub Personal Access Token (PAT), a practical solution.
 PATs provide flexibility for authentication and enable seamless interaction with both public and private repositories directly from your notebook.

 > **Important Note**: Personal access tokens are powerful credentials that grant specific permissions to your GitHub account.
 To ensure security, only select the minimum necessary permissions and handle the token carefully.

 #### Generate a personal access token (PAT) on GitHub
-1. Go to **Settings > Developer settings > Personal access tokens** on GitHub.
+1. Go to **Settings** by clicking on your profile picture in the upper-right corner of GitHub.
+2. Click **Developer settings** at the very bottom of the left sidebar.
+3. Select **Personal access tokens**, then click **Tokens (classic)**.
-2. Click **Generate new token**, select **Classic**.
+4. Click **Generate new token (classic)**.
-3. Give your token a descriptive name (e.g., "SageMaker Access Token") and set an expiration date if desired for added security.
+5. Give your token a descriptive name (e.g., "SageMaker Access Token") and set an expiration date if desired for added security.
-4. **Select the minimum permissions needed**:
+6. **Select the minimum permissions needed**:
    - **For public repositories**: Choose only **`public_repo`**.
    - **For private repositories**: Choose **`repo`** (full control of private repositories).
    - Optional permissions, if needed:
      - **`repo:status`**: Access commit status (if checking status checks).
      - **`workflow`**: Update GitHub Actions workflows (only if working with GitHub Actions).
-5. Generate the token and **copy it** (you won’t be able to see it again).
+7. Click **Generate token** and **copy it immediately**—you won't be able to see it again once you leave the page.

 > **Caution**: Treat your PAT like a password.
 Avoid sharing it or exposing it in your code.
 Store it securely (e.g., via a password manager like LastPass) and consider rotating it regularly.

 #### Use `getpass` to prompt for username and PAT
 The `getpass` library allows you to input your GitHub username and PAT without exposing them in the notebook.
-This approach ensures you’re not hardcoding sensitive information.
+This approach ensures you're not hardcoding sensitive information.

 ```python
 import getpass